Princess Diana Will Be Well-Represented At Wedding Of Prince Harry And Meghan Markle, ‘Vanity Fair’ Reports

 — TIME (@TIME) April 13, 2018

-In addition to ensuring that the late Princess Diana’s family will be at his wedding to Meghan Markle, Harry is also reportedly paying tribute to his mother by filling the church with her favorite flower.
+In addition to ensuring that Princess Diana’s family will be at his wedding to Meghan Markle, Harry is also reportedly paying tribute to his mother by filling the church with her favorite flower.

 According to People, official wedding florist Philippa Craddock has confirmed that white garden roses, one of Diana’s favorites, will be used in the bouquets and flower arrangements on May 19.
 White garden roses also fill the temporary garden that was opened at Kensington Palace to commemorate the 20th anniversary of Princess Diana’s death in 2017.
 The memorial garden was where Prince Harry and Meghan Markle hosted a photo call after breaking the news of their engagement in November.